KSDaemon/WampAPI-Specification/spec/specification.md

 ```

 The expectation now is that a property with name `petType` _MUST_ be present in the response payload, and the value will
 correspond to the name of a schema defined in the WAS document.
-Thus the response payload:
+Thus, the response payload:

 ```json
 {